dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   - `DDDRepresentation`: An object representing a 3-D representation (not yet implemented)
   - `DocumentRepresentation`: An object representing an opaque document (e.g. a PDF)
   - `MovingImageRepresentation`: An object representing a moving image (video, film)
   - `Annotation`: A predefined annotation object.
-It has automaticalle the following predefined properties defined:
+It has automatically the following predefined properties defined:
       - `hasComment` (1-n)
       - `isAnnotationOf` (1)
   - `LinkObj`: A resource class linking together several other, generic, resource classes.
 The class has the following